 The Earnings Tax must be filed and paid quarterly along with an annual reconciliation at the end of each calendar year.

 The Earnings Tax must be filed and paid by Philadelphia residents or non-residents who work in Philadelphia who do not have the City Wage Tax withheld from their paycheck.
 The most common situation that requires the filing and payment of the Earnings Tax is those who work for out of state employers.
 They are not required to withhold Philadelphia’s wage tax.
 Earning Tax is taxed at the same rates as the wage tax for residents and non-residents.

 You must apply for an Earnings Tax account.
 You can do so on-line or by filling out and mailing in the application form

 .
-Your Social Security number will be your Earnings Tax account number.
+Your Social Security Number or Individual Tax Identification Number will be your Earnings Tax account number.

 Exclusions from Earnings Tax